Virtisheth1/SQL-PYTHON-Real-time-Demand-Forecasting-Dashboard/README.md

-The end to end model and dataset is not uploaded due to Confidential clause.
-The model is acquired by Ahmedabad university's cafeteria.
+[The end to end model and dataset is not uploaded due to Confidential clause.
+The model is acquired by Ahmedabad university's cafeteria.]

-During my tenure with Ahmedabad University, our team spearheaded a transformative project centered on developing a real-time Demand Forecasting Dashboard for cafeteria operations.
+Real-time Demand Forecasting Dashboard: our team spearheaded a transformative project centered on developing a real-time Demand Forecasting Dashboard for cafeteria operations.
 Leveraging Tableau-based visualization workflows, we facilitated daily and seasonal insights into food item demand, enabling informed decision-making on inventory, resource allocation, and human capital management.
 Our implementation of a dynamic demand forecasting model, powered by machine learning algorithms and predictive analytics, yielded impressive results.
 We achieved a substantial 20% reduction in food waste by accurately predicting demand patterns, a pivotal milestone in enhancing operational efficiency.